On This Page

 Why Visit Valencia?

 The authentic paella valenciana uses chicken, rabbit, and garrofó beans with saffron rice cooked over orange-wood fire—NOT seafood—best eaten Thursday lunchtimes or Sundays at beachfront restaurants in Albufera wetlands' El Palmar village where the dish originated among fishermen and farmers.
-Las Fallas festival (March 15-19) culminates in La Cremà when enormous satirical ninot sculptures are burned citywide at midnight in spectacular fireworks, the winner saved in Fallas Museum.
-The festival includes daily mascletà firecracker displays at 2pm in Plaza del Ayuntamiento shaking windows with rhythmic explosions.
+Las Fallas festival (March 15-19) culminates in La Cremà when enormous satirical ninot sculptures are burned citywide (City Hall monument burns at 23:00 on March 19, others later in the night) in spectacular fireworks, the winner saved in Fallas Museum.
+The festival includes daily mascletà firecracker displays at 14:00 in Plaza del Ayuntamiento shaking windows with rhythmic explosions.

 Bioparc Zoo's barrier-free African habitats, Albufera Natural Park's wetland rice paddies and sunset boat rides, and L'Hemisfèric's dome screenings round out activities.
-Day trips reach medieval Xàtiva with castle ruins (1 hour), or you can take a boat to Ibiza (ferry 3-4 hours).
-Visit March-June or September-November for ideal 18-28°C weather, though July-August beach season brings 30-35°C heat.
+Day trips reach medieval Xàtiva with castle ruins (1 hour), or you can take a boat to Ibiza (ferry ~5-6 hours, fastest just under 5h).
+Visit March-June or September-November for ideal 18-28°C (64-82°F) weather, though July-August beach season brings 30-35°C (86-95°F) heat.

 What to Do